anglus/graphql-database-query-language/PITCHME.md

 * Linguist at Lymba Corporation
 * Many other hats: technical writer, QA tester, data wrangler, programmer, & mechanical Turk
-* Python & shell at work for automating tasks, occasionally some Java
+* At work: Python & shell for data transformation & task automation, occasionally some Java
 * On my own time: Ruby, Crystal, Erlang, Elixir, Prolog, or whatever catches my fancy
 * Graph enthusiast
 ---
+### What Lymba Does

+---?image=assets/logo--lymba-w400.png

+* Natural language processing
+* Deep semantic analysis of text
+* Knowledge extraction (entities and relations)
+* Output to a semantic graph
+---
+### What Lymba Does: Plain Text Input
+---
+### What Lymba Does: Entity Recognition
+---
+### What Lymba Does: Relation Extraction
+---
-### What I Do
+### What Lymba Does: RDF Triple Output
+---
+### What Lymba Does: RDF Triple Stores and Graph Databases